Amirhosein-javadi/Amirhosein-javadi.github.io/_pages/research.md

 By leveraging advanced machine learning techniques and optimizing the network architecture, I aim to enhance the accuracy and robustness of depth predictions.
 Additionally, I plan to integrate the predicted depth information from multiple camera viewpoints to construct a detailed and precise 3D representation of the surgical room.

 This project holds immense potential for revolutionizing surgical procedures by providing surgeons with enhanced spatial awareness and depth perception during operations.
-The creation of a 3D model of the surgical environment could facilitate better planning, navigation, and decision-making, ultimately leading to improved patient outcomes and safety.

 <p align="center">
   <img src="../images/Depth/0_image.jpg" width="100">